lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 Oh wait, it wasn't someone, it was me - the speaker of this potatoey story...

-And I'll keep saying something, but in the next part...
+And I'll keep saying more stuff, but in the next part...

 ## Part 9